zoejane207-png/LooBreak/README.md

    cd ../api
    npm install
    ```
+   **Note:** If you see peer dependency warnings during install, they should resolve automatically.
+If you encounter `ERESOLVE` errors, you can use `npm install --legacy-peer-deps` as a fallback.

 5. Install an ESLint plugin for your editor, for example
    [ESLint for VSCode](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
 6. Install MongoDB - pick the latest version available, at the time of writing this, it's @8.0.